pkivolowitz/asm_book/more/jump_tables/README.md

         b        common_label
         bl       func_7
         b        common_label

         // perhaps  some  loop control... if none, the preceding
         // b can be removed since can fall through to the common
         // label.
-common:
+common_label:
 ```

-The above looks like a `switch` statement where each case is terminated
-with a `break` statement.

 ## Small Gaps in Sequential Indexes